bagustris/python-tutorial/_episodes/09-pandas.md

 ~~~
 {: .python}

-To load your csv into a Pandas data frame, you can use the .read_csv() method. [.read_csv](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html) has a lot of potential parameters but for example we will simply pass .read_csv() the file name, which is located in the same folder as our Jupyter Notebook.
+To load your csv into a Pandas data frame, you can use the .read_csv() method. [.read_csv](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html) has a lot of potential parameters but for example we will simply pass .read_csv() the file name, which is located in the data folder as our Jupyter Notebook.

 ~~~
-temperature_data = pd.read_csv("temperature.csv")
+temperature_data = pd.read_csv("./data/temperature.csv")
 ~~~
 {: .python}